gganigaj/CMOS-circuit-design/README.md

    </div>
      </div>
      <img width="191" height="200" alt="image" src="https://github.com/user-attachments/assets/4c4e229a-fdd5-49b6-9803-293a8e045a63" /> <br>
-There are two types of current:<br>
+There are two types of current:
 - Drift current - Current that flows due to an applied electric field, which causes charge carriers to move in a specific direction.<br>
 - Diffusion current - Current that flows due to a concentration gradient, where charge carriers move from a region of higher concentration to a region of lower concentration.<br>
 <img width="520" height="297" alt="image" src="https://github.com/user-attachments/assets/2472fe34-2d80-4c54-94bb-312c0deab373" /><br>